AkshathRaghav/cubot.io/README.md

 ```
 <br>

-6. Do you have an algorithm you want to try out?
+6. Do you have an algorithm/move you want to try out?
 Use stringalg(String given) to use all the moves in (given) on your cube.

 ```java
 cube.stringalg("R U R' U'") ; // executes the algorithm and returns String ( if you want )